LIVE CHAT | Login | My Cart | Contact Us

 Will you match a sample I print out on my own printer, or a previously printed sample?

 We are trying to match the colors as much as possible.
-Please check the color values with a PMS book if you have any questions how a color is coming off an offset press.
+Please check the color values with a PMS book if you have any questions about how a color is coming off an offset press.
 Due to calibration issues, your screen, or printer might display colors differently.

 What do I do if my job requires a precise color match?